auni-b/dbtCore/README.md

 SQLMesh's setup process seems to be on par with dbt, but the entire development loop is more chiseled, not needing a full refresh (though some of this can be mitigated on the dbt side by using an extension like Power User for dbt, which I did throughout the project).
 Testing capabilities are on par, and validation is slightly stronger due to the aforementioned native SQL understanding, along with data contracts to more clearly identify migration pain points before deploying to production.

 CLI workflows are similar, and the developer experience, while not backed with as massive of a community, is still robust.
-The ecosystem maturity is coming along, and at least using DuckDB as a point of reference, the documentation for dbt and SQLMesh are comparable.
+The ecosystem maturity is coming along, and at least using DuckDB as a point of reference, the documentation for integration found in the docs for dbt and SQLMesh are comparable.
 The infrastructure cost could be lower with SQLMesh, but team ramp-up could be more involved.
-It would also be suitable long-term for modern data platforms, since it is being maintained by Tobiko Data, which has a paid, Cloud offering separately as well, that should help maintain the open source offering.
+It would also be suitable long-term for modern data platforms, since it is being maintained by Tobiko Data, which has a paid, Cloud offering separately as well, that should indirectly help with the upkeep of the open source offering.